-As they’re all vintage options, we’ll be looking at the highest PSA grades, as well as the most popular cards when picking the ones that made it onto the list.
-If a card is particularly susceptible to flaws we’ll make a note below.
+As they’re all vintage options, we’ll be looking at the highest PSA grades and the most popular cards when picking the ones that made it onto the list.
+If a card is particularly susceptible to flaws, we’ll make a note below.

-We’ve listed the cards in chronological order, so we’ll be starting off in 1961, with a familiar name for most collectors.
+We’ve listed the cards in chronological order, so we’ll be starting in 1961, with a familiar name for most collectors.

-1961 Wilt Chamberlain Fleer Basketball RC #8 (buy on eBay)
+1961 Wilt Chamberlain Fleer Basketball RC #8

 A real legend, Wilt Chamberlain is the only NBA player ever to score 4,000 points in a season.
 He also set NBA single-game records for the most points (100), the most consecutive field goals (18), and the most rebounds (55), while Chamberlain retired as the all-time leader in career points with a total of 31,419.

 Trending: Best NBA Prizm Cards Of All-Time

-Considered by many to be one of the most attractive vintage collections of all-time, 1961-62 Fleer Basketball also has some great rookie cards.
+Considered by many to be one of the most attractive vintage collections of all time, 1961-62 Fleer Basketball also has some great rookie cards.
 The company decided to release a small basketball set with 66 cards, although they didn’t follow up with another the year after.

-1961 Oscar Robinson Fleer Basketball RC #36 (buy on eBay)
+1961 Oscar Robertson Fleer Basketball RC #36

 However, the top segment is yellow, while the Royals logo is found on the right-hand side, rather than the left.
 His name is found in red text across the middle.
 As the only Fleer Basketball set from the era, prices are set accordingly.

-1962 Oscar Robertson Kahn’s Wieners (buy on eBay)
+1962 Oscar Robertson Kahn’s Wieners

 Each unnumbered card measures 3-1/4” by 4”, featuring a black and white image of a sporting star from the era.
 The bottom border notes; ‘Compliments of Kahn’s; The wiener the world awaited”.

 There’s also a copy of his autograph found on the front, and lots of info about the player found on the back.
 It’s a stylish option from a unique set, and PSA 10 copies will sell in the low five-figure range.

-1968 John Havlicek Topps Test Basketball RC #5 (buy on eBay)
+1968 John Havlicek Topps Test Basketball RC #5

-John Havlicek played for 16 seasons with the Boston Celtics, becoming the first player ever to score at least 1,000 points per year for 16 consecutive seasons.
+John Havlicek played for 16 seasons with the Boston Celtics, becoming the first player to score at least 1,000 points per year for 16 consecutive seasons.
 He made 13 All-Star appearances and retired with a total of 26,395 points, and eight NBA championships to his name.
 He passed away in 2019, a few days after his 79th birthday.

 Interestingly, they also chose to list height, which is fair considering that we’re looking at some of the biggest men on the planet.
 Despite being crouched over mid-dribble, a 6’6 Hondo struggles to fit into the frame, and the card is also seen as his RC.

-1968 Nate Thurmond Topps Test Basketball #13 (buy on eBay)
+1968 Nate Thurmond Topps Test Basketball #13

-Golden State Warriors legend Nate Thurmond was selected to seven NBA All-Star Games, and two All-Defensive NBA First Teams, and he was the first player in NBA history to register a quadruple-double.
+Golden State Warriors legend Nate Thurmond was selected to seven NBA All-Star Games and two All-Defensive NBA First Teams, and he was the first player in NBA history to register a quadruple-double.
 He also played for the Chicago Bulls and the Cleveland Cavaliers, while he sadly passed away from Leukemia in 2016.

 Thurmond is the second player to feature from the ‘68 Topps Test set, although it’s a slightly different setup to the card seen above.
 “Nate the Great” is pictured in a close-up profile shot, which makes sense as his height is listed as 6’11.
 High PSA grades will easily sell for a four-figure fee, although they don’t come up at auction that often.

-1968 Willis Reed Topps Test Basketball #7 (buy on eBay)
+1968 Willis Reed Topps Test Basketball #7

 Reed’s 10-year career was cut short by repeated injuries, but he’s well-remembered as the first player in NBA history to be named the NBA All-Star Game Most Valuable Player, the NBA regular season MVP, and the NBA Finals MVP in the same season.

 The final Topps Test card on the list features Reed in a posed shot, much like the Havlicek card seen above.
-However, Reed has one arm raised, as if he’s trying to swat away an invisible defender.
+However, Reed has one arm raised, as if trying to swat away an invisible defender.
 It’s a slightly awkward pose, but it’s the only way they could fit the 6’10 giant into the frame.
 It’s still a crisp shot, and arguably better than many modern-day options.

-1969 Lew Alcindor Topps (Kareem Abdul-Jabbar) RC #25 (buy on eBay)
+1969 Lew Alcindor Topps RC #25

 Kareem Abdul-Jabbar ended his career as a six-time NBA champ, making 19 All-Star appearances, was named the NBA MVP six times, was a Finals MVP twice, and ended his career as the league leader in points scored (38,387), games played (1,560), minutes played (57,446), field goals made (15,837), field goal attempts (28,307), blocked shots (3,189), defensive rebounds (9,394), career wins (1,074), and personal fouls (4,657).
 He still holds the records for points scored, field goals, and career wins today.

 Before he was Kareem Abdul-Jabbar, he was a young rookie called Lew Alcindor.
-His ‘69 Topps is what we’re looking at, and you can certainly see the progression in terms of quality throughout the decade.
+His ‘69 Topps is what we’re looking at, and you can certainly see the progression in quality throughout the decade.

 It’s a unique design, with small cartoons in the four corners, and a large image of Abdul-Jabbar holding a basketball in the middle.
-His team name (Milwaukee) is found in large red letters at the bottom, while the card has a plain white background.
+His team name (Milwaukee) is in large red letters at the bottom, while the card has a plain white background.
 Just like the player himself, the card is oversized, which can lead to flaws in terms of the condition of the edges, especially when compared to normal vintage cards.

 The Most Expensive 60’s Basketball Cards: Summary

-However, almost every big star from the ‘60s has at least one card from the decade that can be picked up, while there are RCs for some of the greatest players from the 1970s.
+However, almost every big star from the ‘60s has at least one card from the decade that can be picked up, while there are RCs for some of the best players from the 1970s.

-The average player was smaller, and they probably weren’t as skilled as the modern day star, but there are still a lot of firsts and some records which look like they’ll never be broken.
+The average player was smaller, and they probably weren’t as skilled as the modern-day star, but there are still a lot of firsts and some records which look like they’ll never be broken.

-The NBA is as popular as it ever was, and the ‘60s sets are also interesting for hobbyists that want to pick up a real piece of sporting history.
+The NBA is as popular as ever, and the ‘60s sets are also interesting for hobbyists who want to pick up a real piece of sporting history.